compose-spec/compose-spec/05-services.md

   service: webapp
 ```

-If supported, Compose processes `extends` in the following way:

-- `service` defines the name of the service being referenced as a base, for example `web` or `database`.
+- `service`: Defines the name of the service being referenced as a base, for example `web` or `database`.
-- `file` is the location of a Compose configuration file defining that service.
+- `file`: The location of a Compose configuration file defining that service.

 #### Restrictions